AngleProtocol/merkl-docs/distribute-with-merkl/campaign-management.md

 ### How to Reallocate Rewards

-You can reallocate rewards in two ways:

-#### Via the Studio (Recommended for single campaign reallocations)

-The easiest way to reallocate rewards is through the [Merkl Studio](https://studio.merkl.xyz/users/):

-1. Connect to the studio using your creator address
-2. Navigate to your opportunity's management page
-3. Locate the button with three dots next to the "Renew" button
-4. Click on it and select "Reallocate unclaimed funds"

-The reallocation interface will guide you through the process:
-- **Reallocate rewards from**: Enter the address of the participant you want to reallocate from
-- The system will display the unclaimed rewards amount for that address
-- **Enter a wallet address to reallocate rewards to**: Enter the destination address (a wallet that can claim, such as an EOA, Safe, or other contract with claim functionality)

-{% hint style="warning" %}
-**Important**: Reallocation is done per campaign ID.
-If your opportunity contains multiple campaigns that need reallocation, you must repeat this process for each campaign separately when using the Studio interface.
-For batch reallocations across multiple campaigns, see the [programmatic approach](#programmatically-for-advanced-users-and-batch-reallocations) below using Safe multisig.
-{% endhint %}

-#### Programmatically (For advanced users and batch reallocations)

-If you need to reallocate rewards from multiple campaigns (when an opportunity contains several campaigns) or prefer a programmatic approach, you can call the `reallocateCampaignRewards` function directly on the Campaign Creator contract.
-This is particularly useful when batching multiple reallocations into a single transaction using a Safe multisig.
+To reallocate rewards, you can call the `reallocateCampaignRewards` function directly on the Campaign Creator contract.
+This approach is particularly useful when batching multiple reallocations into a single transaction using a Safe multisig.

 **Function signature:**
 ```solidity